ros-sports/nao_lola-docs/index.rst

 Nao Lola
 ====================================

-This project consists of  ROS2 packages that allow communicating with the RoboCup-purpose Nao Robot middle-ware "Lola".
+This project consists of  ROS2 packages that allow communicating with the NAO's RoboCup-tailored Lola middle-ware.

 It serves two purposes: